betaghIEEE/profiles-rest-api/notes-of-work.md

 ---- View specific profile details by using the HTTP GET
 ---- Update object using HTTP PUT / PATCH
 ---- Remove it completely using HTTP DELETE

+Make note about the Mod-headers part for Chrome used as a login feature for Python Django, at least as taught for this course.
+We have a property list with
+name = Authorization
+value = Token 6a26eb16ddac6a9ffd7bf7215e81a42dfe88736b

+The value is derived from the token provided in response to a login request.
+It would be curious to see how Django might handle other forms of authentication, such Kerberos, x509, etc.
+These would definately be of greater value, but we should test how Django works.
+In my opinion, it isn't much better than old ASP.
+Then again, I am biased and spoiled by Apple's WebObjects.
+A lot of work went into making NeXT/Apple WebObjects and it provides a lot of behind the scenes actions.

+The mod-header plugin for Google Chrome does come in handy to act like a ReSTful client that is using the key-value pair to serve as a login key with a ReST RPC style application.

+# Profile Feed API
+  The idea that the instructor of the course has for this exercise is to have a simple blog / feed database and interface.
+  He proposes a set of actions mapped to ReSTful counter parts:

+-